Azure/azure-sdk-tools/src/dotnet/APIView/APIViewWeb/README.md

 Automatic API reviews are not listed by default when you login to API review tool.
 You can view automatic reviews by clicking on "Automatic" button in top right corner in the main page.

 ### API reviews from pull requests
-PR pipline for Java, C#, JS and Python sends a request to APIView tool to identify if there are any changes made at API level as part of the PR it is processing.
+PR pipeline for Java, C#, JS and Python sends a request to APIView tool to identify if there are any changes made at API level as part of the PR it is processing.
 APIView tool compared the stub file from PR pipeline against API review revision created from main branch and creates a new review if there is any change.
 APIView will also add a comment to GitHub PR with a link to API review if there is any change detected.
-APIView will not crete any review for this PR if it does not have any API level change.
+APIView will not create any review for a PR if it does not have any API level change.